Azie Faison

 Azie Faison Jr. (born November 10, 1964), sometimes known by the nickname AZ, is an American former drug dealer and businessman from Harlem, New York City.
-He attained notoriety during the War on Drugs era as an individual drug dealer during the 1980s.
-His five-year reign as crime boss ended in 1989.
+He attained notoriety during the war on drugs era as an individual drug dealer during the 1980s.
+His five-year reign as a drug kingpin ended in 1989.

 Born in New York City, Faison turned from selling drugs to advising youth in impoverished neighborhoods to avoid the lures of drug trafficking.
 Faison formed the hip-hop group MobStyle, where he released an album as a member in the 1990s, as well as a solo release.
-He has also been subject to various dramatic portrayals, with his legacy serving as inspiration for rap songs, documentaries, books, and movies, notably the 2002 film Paid in Full.
+He has also been subject to various dramatic portrayals, with his legacy serving as inspiration for rap songs, documentaries, books, and notably, the 2002 film Paid in Full.

 Biography

 Early life

 Faison was born one of seven children in New York City on November 10, 1964 to Margaret Rogers and Azie Faison Sr. He lived with his single mother and six siblings in the Bronx neighborhood until 1970, where, at age six, a fire destroyed their tenement.
 After staying in a shelter for six months, Faison's family were then forced to relocate to the Sugar Hill neighborhood in Harlem.
 Faison, who struggled academically, dropped out of high school following ninth grade and worked at several odd jobs around Harlem, including a two-year stint at a local dry cleaners.